Full list of Nuggets

 Polypropylene fibres have a limited effect on the properties of the hardened concrete.
 They do not provide any significant post first crack ductility.
 Their ability to reduce bleed and segregation assists in maintaining the original water/cement ratio of the surface mortar, which can lead to improvements in the surface layer thereby increasing resistance to abrasion.
 Polypropylene fibres may be effective in distributing impact stresses and providing some enhancement to frost resistance.
 They have also been shown to reduce the spalling of concrete in a fire.

 Polypropylene fibres are also used in sprayed concrete, to improve the initial properties and to reduce sloughing and rebound.

-It is necessary to distinguish between the short polypropylene fibres and the larger synthetic fibres that are being developed, which should provide some structural benefits similar to steel fibres.
+It is necessary to distinguish between the short polypropylene fibres and the larger synthetic macro-fibres, which provide some structural benefits similar to steel fibres, depending on dosage.

 One note of caution is fibres can reduce the slump of concrete as it acts as thickening agent.